hazelcast/hazelcast-python-client/README.md

 Clark is in IT department
 Bob is in IT department
 ```

+> **NOTE: For the sake of brevity we are going to omit boilerplate parts, like `import`s, in the later code snippets.
+Refer to the [Code Samples section](#16-code-samples) to see samples with the complete code.**

 You will see this time we add only the sales employees but we get the list of all known employees including the ones in IT.
 That is because our map lives in the cluster and no matter which client we use, we can access the whole map.